open-atmos/PySDM/paper/paper.md

   @Shima_et_al_2009 paper in which the SDM algorithm was introduced.

-It is a coalescence-only set-up in which the initial particle size spectrum is exponential and is deterministically sampled to match the condition of each super-droplet having equal initial multiplicity, with the multiplicity denoting the number of real particles represented by a single computational particle referred to as a super-droplet:
+It is a coalescence-only set-up in which the initial particle size spectrum is exponential and is deterministically sampled to match the condition of each super particle having equal initial multiplicity, with the multiplicity denoting the number of real particles represented by a single computational particle:

 ```python
 from PySDM.physics import si